henriquelalves/henriquelalves.github.io/content/projects/index.md

 Projects of note I created myself.
 Most of them you can find on my [github](https://github.com/henriquelalves).

+- (2023) [EnginesDatabase.com](https://enginesdatabase.com).
+A website similar to [GameUIDatabase](https://www.gameuidatabase.com), but for Game Engines.
+Made with Django.

 - (2023) [Mastonews.com](https://mastonews.com).
 A WebApp to generate a feed from your Mastodon follows personal blogs and websites.
 Made with SvelteKit.

 - (2022) [GLAM (Godot Lightweight Addon Manager)](https://github.com/henriquelalves/glam).
 A Rust CLI tool to manage Godot addons.